rioastamal/gembok/README.md

 ## Build

-The build process will generate single HTML file of the editor.
-It may useful if you want use it on another machine because it will be more portable.
+The build generates a single, portable HTML file for Gembok Authenticator, useful for use on other machines.

 ```
 $ bash build.sh